 Disclosure: This post contains affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 Learn more

 If you’ve not tried the Pink Drink from Starbucks, you’re seriously missing out!
 Since we all are well aware that a Starbucks addiction can break the bank as well as the waist line, let’s learn how to make the Starbucks Pink Drink from home.
 The Pink Drink is one of the few beverages Starbucks offers that has much fewer calories and contains simpler, more natural ingredients.
 Read on for my copycat Starbucks Pink Drink recipe!

-The other day I ran by Starbucks to grab my kiddos a snack in-between errands and spotted the famous Pink Drink.
-With zero intention of getting myself something, I left with a $5 Venti Pink Drink that I proceeded to suck down in 2 seconds flat.
+The other day I ran by Starbucks to grab my kiddos a snack in-between errands and spotted their famous Pink Drink.
+With zero intention of getting myself something, I left with a $6 Venti Pink Drink that I proceeded to suck down in 2 seconds flat.
 And to top it off, I seriously considered buying another.

-Why You Should Re-Create the Pink Drink At Home:
+Why You Should Re-Create the Starbucks Pink Drink At Home:

 - You save a ton of money!